24/7 on-demand availability / safer life at home

 Capability: Evidence Gate

-LEA keeps it familiar.
+Familiar wording makes support acceptable.
 Reminders, familiar words, images, voice and check-ins.

 Support stays measured.
 Stepwise, remote-capable and adapted to the living situation.